Senate (Belgium): Qualifications

 Certain offices are incompatible with the office of senator.
 A member of the Senate may not be a member of the Chamber of Representatives at the same time and representatives must give up their seats in the Chamber of Representatives in order to join the Senate.

 Another important incompatibility is based on the separation of powers.
 A senator who is appointed as a minister ceases to sit in the Senate and is replaced for as long as he is a minister.
 However, if he resigns as a minister, he may return to the Senate, in accordance with Article 50 of the Belgian Constitution.
 A senator cannot also be a civil servant or a member of the judiciary at the same time.
-However, a civil servant who is elected to the Senate is entitled to political leave and doesn't have to resign as a civil servant.
+However, a civil servant who is elected to the Senate is entitled to political leave and does not have to resign as a civil servant.
 It is also not possible to be a member of the Federal Parliament and a Member of the European Parliament at the same time.